Leonardo Carmini

-Leonardo Carmini or Leonardo Corbera (died 1502) was a Roman Catholic prelate who served as Bishop of Trivento (1498–1502) and Bishop of Montepeloso (1491–1498).
+Leonardo Carmini (also given as Corvino or Corbera; died 1502) was a Roman Catholic prelate who served as Bishop of Trivento (1498–1502) and Bishop of Montepeloso (1491–1498).

 Biography

 On 10 January 1491, Leonardo Carmini was appointed during the papacy of Pope Innocent VIII as Bishop of Montepeloso.

 On 21 November 1498, he was appointed during the papacy of Pope Alexander VI as Bishop of Trivento.

 He served as Bishop of Trivento until his death in 1502.

 While bishop, he was the principal consecrator of Gaspard de Toriglia, Bishop of Santa Giusta (1494).